The Bankrate promise

 Refinancing is great if you can save money and time, but it’s not always the right move for everyone.
 In these instances, you should avoid refinancing.

 - You have low-interest loans.
-If you can’t guarantee a lower interest rate on your student loans than what you’re currently paying, you could end up paying more overall.
-At this point, refinancing isn’t worth it.
-Stick with your current loans until you can find a lower interest with a lender you like.
+If you can’t guarantee a lower interest rate on your student loans than what you’re currently paying, refinancing usually isn’t worth it.
+Stick with your current loans until you can find a lower interest rate with a lender you like.

 - You have federal loans.
 If you have federal student loans, refinancing means that you’ll lose out on a few benefits, like your track to Public Service Loan Forgiveness or federal student loan deferment.
 If you’re struggling to make payments on your federal student loans right now, you could move to an income-driven repayment plan, which bases your payments on your income and household.
 Private student loans, including refinanced ones, aren’t eligible for this.

 - The fees outweigh the savings.
-In some cases, you may be charged origination fees or application fees when you refinance, which are usually a percentage of your total loan amount, plus a prepayment fee for paying off your existing loan early.
+In some cases, you may be charged origination fees or application fees when you refinance, which are usually a percentage of your total loan amount.
 If you have relatively little left to pay on your student loans, those fees could end up being more than what you’d save in interest.

 How much will refinancing your student loan save you?